WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 3. Then follow Part 1 of the guide to prevent revokes

 ### Using Nugget or Cowabunga
-Profiles disappear when using Nugget and Cowabunga.
+All Configuration Profiles disappear when using Nugget and Cowabunga.
 This can easily be bypassed but is a bit annoying as it requires a PC.

 #### Fix for macOS:
 Only the macOS version of Nugget is compatible with this guide.
 Not the app itself!
 You must always follow this guide when wanting to use Nugget and Cowabunga!

 ##### Part [1/2] Using Nugget/Cowabunga
 1. Forget all WiFi networks and disable Cellular Networks and put your device in Airplane Mode.
-2. Remove the WSF Configuration Profile you have or DNS profiles.
+2. Remove the WSF Configuration Profile you have or DNS profile.
 Don't delete your installed apps.
 3. Now you can use Nugget or Cowabunga as you please.
 4. Continue onto the [Part 2](#part-22-installing-the-dns)